CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Part_V/Discussion_Subjects.md

 license(s): MIT, CC BY 4.0
 ---

----
+# Discussion Subjects from Part V

 Let's discuss two subjects from "Part V - Looking to the Future" through the lens of an experienced iOS developer:

 ----

-# Subject 1: The Threesome Marriage (Reengineering, Reuse, and Object-Oriented Techniques) Applied to iOS Development
+## Subject 1: The Threesome Marriage (Reengineering, Reuse, and Object-Oriented Techniques) Applied to iOS Development

 As an experienced iOS developer, the "Threesome Marriage" resonates deeply.  iOS development heavily relies on object-oriented principles using Swift or Objective-C.  This makes reengineering and reuse natural parts of our workflow.